A scaling limit of crossing probabilities for critical percolation on the square lattice: Introduction and statement of results.

-Another popular lattice is the triangular lattice.
-In fact, we may view this lattice as a square lattice by adding an extra northeast edge in each square.
-Then we can consider the site percolation on this triangular lattice.
 We want to point out that for both bond percolation on the square lattice and site percolation on the triangular lattice, the critical probabilities can be precisely computed (see Kesten (1982)) as $p_c=1/2$.
 People take advantage of symmetry when $p_c=1/2$.
-In particular for the triangular lattice, the dual lattice is itself.
+In particular for the triangular lattice, its dual lattice is also the triangular lattice.
+If we stretch each $\delta$-parallelogram horizontally in ${\bf N}_\delta$ to be a rotated square, the lattice will be a rotated square lattice ${\bf Z}_\delta^2$.
+Thus, the probability of a stretched open $\bullet$-path will remain the same.
+Thus, the percolation models of ${\bf N}_\delta$ and ${\bf Z}^2_\delta$ are essentially the same.
+In particular, the critical percolation probabilities of ${\bf N}_\delta$ and ${\bf Z}^2_\delta$ are the same for both site or bond percolation models.